GanquanWen/Deduplicator/main/README.md

 ### 2. Store file in locker

 The folder 'locker' needs to be existed.
-The file to be stored needs to be in the same folder with the clui.py

 The file will be splited into parts and stored in locker.
 A inventory file (Inven_dic.txt) will be created in the same folder with the clui.py.
 Also, a list of all the parts that the file has will be store as list_filename.txt in locker.
 The original file will be removed.

 The inventory is essential for storing and deleting.
-And the list is essential for deleting and retrieving the corresponding file.
+And the list is for deleting and retrieving the corresponding file.

-You can use one of the sample file in folder 'sample_file'
+You can use one of the sample file in folder 'sample_ASCII' or 'sample_binary'

 ```
 store -file file1.txt -path locker/
-store -file file2.txt -path locker/
+store -file sample_ASCII/file2.txt -path locker/
-store -file file3.txt -path locker/
+store -file sample_binary/file3.txt -path locker/
 ```

 ### 3. Retrieve file